Resources for You

 Safe Use Initiative

 Collaborating to Reduce Preventable Harm from Medications

-Today, tens of millions of people in the United States depend on prescription and OTC medications to sustain their health—as many as 3 billion prescriptions are written annually.
+Today, tens of millions of people in the United States depend on prescription and OTC medications to sustain their health—more than four billion prescriptions are written annually.
 Too many people, however, suffer unnecessary injuries, and some die as a result of preventable medication errors.
 The U.S. Food and Drug Administration (FDA) believes that many of these medication-related risks are manageable if parties committed to the safe use of medications work together.